What Is Distillation

 Steam distillation is another type of distillation that is typically used for extracting essential oils from plant materials.
 In this process, steam is passed through plant material, and the resulting vapor carries with it small amounts of volatile oils from the plants.
 The vapor is then condensed into liquid form, which contains both water and the essential oil.
 Steam distillation can also be used to purify liquids and produce other products like alcohols.

-See also How To Test For Distilled Water
+See also Which Is Distilled Water

 Vacuum Distillation